“A mind needs a book as a sword needs a whetstone if it is to keep its edge.”

 For me, this book – all of its fictional stories – accomplishes all of the above and more.

-Sure, there are many other books that offer many life lessons, and the classics are riddled with them.
+Granted, there are many other books in classical and even modern literature that offer many life lessons.
 However, none teach the individual the foundation for critical thinking and logic like Sherlock Holmes does.
-This is why this stands above and beyond countless other books when it comes to those two crucial points for me personally.
+This is why this stands above and beyond countless other books when it comes to those two crucial points.

 If you homeschool, if you’re an autodidact, a self-directed learner, or simply someone that wants to read a great book, then read this.
 You will not regret it.